The Most Common Car Rental Problems for Families (and How to Solve Them)

 COMPARE AND SAVE: 10 Best Car Rental Booking Sites for Cheap Prices

 The biggest mistake most families make is attempting to get the lowest prices by renting a car that’s too small.
-Unless you’re using the car only for short errands, you’re going to spend many hours in that rental car.
+Whether you’re using a rental car to take a full on family road trip or are just using it to get around in your destination, chances are you’re going to spend many hours in that rental car.

-The back seats in today’s compact cars are almost always too tight for teenagers, adults, and especially seniors.
-You might even find your middle schooler doesn’t have enough room in a compact car rental, and little children in car seats might also be a tight squeeze alongside luggage and other travel essentials.
+The back seats in today’s compact cars are almost always too tight for teenagers, adults, (and seniors, which is important if you’re planning a multi-generational trip that includes grandparents or other older relatives).
+Even younger kids in car seats or boosters might also be a tight squeeze alongside luggage and other travel essentials.

 2. Paying Extra to Add a Second Driver